crxssed7/notable-figures/figures/Linus Torvalds.md

 ## Git
-On 3 April 2005, Torvalds began development on Git, a version control software that later became widely used.
+On 3 April 2005, Torvalds began development on Git, version control software that later became widely used.

 ## Subsurface
 Subsurface is software for logging and planning scuba dives, which Torvalds began developing in late 2011.
 It is free and open-source software distributed under the terms of the GNU General Public License version 2.
 Dirk Hohndel became its head maintainer in late 2012.